Skip to main content

 Will LDN Stop Working?

 “Lifestyle measures (exercise, sleep, diet, etc.) must be put in place when the effect of LDN is good,” says Aitcheson.
 “This strengthens people’s reserve, so if LDN stops working, it won’t be so devastating.”
-He also points out that patients may not be experiencing a loss of LDN efficacy, but rather a symptom flare.
+He also points out that patients may not be experiencing a loss of LDN efficacy, but rather a fibromyalgia symptom flare.

 LDN and Opioids